ibm-cloud-docs/log-analysis/export.md

 * **You must have a paid service plan** for the {{site.data.keyword.la_full_notm}} service.
 [Learn more](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-service_plans).

-* Check that your user ID has permissions to launch the web UI, view or manage service keys, and view events.
+* Check that your user ID has permissions to launch the web UI, view or manage service keys, and view logs.
 [Learn more](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-view_logs).

 * Check that the LogDNA instance has the export feature enabled.
+[Learn more](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-export_config).

 ## Exporting logs from the Web UI
 {: #export_ui_view}